-Following the patent grant, the company filed a claim for patent infringement in United States Federal District Court in Wisconsin requesting that the court issue an injunction against Destiny Media Technologies Inc. (OTC:DSNY) as well as Destiny Software Productions, Inc., and MPE Distribution, Inc. to cease the use of their system in the United States.
+In May 2009, following the grant of U.S. patent #7,529,712, the company filed a claim for patent infringement in United States Federal District Court in Wisconsin requesting that the court issue an injunction against Destiny Media Technologies Inc. (OTC:DSNY) as well as Destiny Software Productions, Inc., and MPE Distribution, Inc. to cease the use of their system in the United States.
 In addition, the claim requests the payment of unspecified damages for patent infringement and other costs to be determined at trial.